Pyetz/CodingPro/README.md

 # CodingPro
- my own course to help my friends improve their programming and algorithmic thinking skills
+ my own course to help my friends improve their programming and algorithmic thinking skills, from a beginner to a professional